-The exact causes of recurrence of pleomorphic adenoma remained contradictory.
-The widely accepted hypothesis is the subtotal removal of the tumor due to inadequate surgery, while the characteristics of the tumor capsule or other histological aspects are rarely examined ^{12,27}.
-Recurrence rates range from zero to 14% when the surgical procedure is extracapsular dissection and the main cause for this recurrence is the incomplete surgical resection of the pleomorphic adenoma capsule, due to partial exposure or rupture in the trans operative period ^{14,27,28}.
+The exact causes of recurrence of pleomorphic adenoma remain contradictory.
+The widely accepted hypothesis is the subtotal removal of the tumor due to inadequate surgery, while the characteristics of the tumor capsule or other histological aspects are rarely examined^{12,27}.
+Recurrence rates range from zero to 14% when the surgical procedure is extra-capsular dissection and the main cause for this recurrence is incomplete surgical resection of the pleomorphic adenoma capsule due to partial exposure or rupture in the transoperative period ^{14,27,28}.

 Investigating the recurrence rate of pleomorphic adenoma in the evaluation of 47 patients with at least one episode of tumor recurrence, 41 cases were in parotid gland.
 They reached the conclusion that primary tumor surgery included tumor removal in only 36% of cases.
-Despite the surgical method, all surgical techniques for removing the pleomorphic adenoma of the superficial parotid expose the tumor capsule focally.
-The study was unable to determine tumor effusion after rupture of the primary tumor capsule, and is only known in some cases.
+Despite the surgical method, all surgical techniques for removing the pleomorphic adenoma of the superficial parotid exposes the tumor capsule focally.
+The study was unable to determine tumor effusion after rupture of the primary tumor capsule, and it is only known in some cases.
 Rupture of the primary tumor capsule and tumor effusion are strongly associated with recurrence.
-However, the authors found that rupture of a capsule does not always lead to recurrence and there are several reports that did not show association of tumor cells seeding with recurrences ^{13,28,29}.
+However, the authors found that rupture of a capsule does not always lead to recurrence and there are several reports that did not show association of sowing of tumor cells with recurrences^{13,28,29}.

-Advanced reasons for the pleomorphic adenoma recurrencecan be grouped into pathological (capsule thickness, lack of capsule, pseudopod, satellite nodules) and related to surgery (tumor rupture, tumor content spill, insufficient resection margins due to nervous branches, inadequate excision related to the type of surgery).
-The authors found that recurrence seems to be increased in the subtype of mixed pleomorphic adenoma in which the capsule is often thinner and incomplete.
-Surgical variables related to recurrence include positive margins and tumor shedding, as already described by other authors.
-Nevertheless, the primary treatment of pleomorphic adenoma should be carefully planned, performed and centered on the lesion complete removal 13,17,18,27,28.
+Advanced reasons for the recurrence of pleomorphic adenoma can be grouped into pathological (capsule thickness, lack of capsule, pseudopod, satellite nodules) and related to surgery (tumor rupture, tumor content spill, insufficient resection margins due to nervous branches, inadequate excision related to the type of surgery).
+The authors found that recurrence seems to be increased in the subtype of myxoid pleomorphic adenoma in which the capsule is often thinner and incomplete.
+Surgical variables related to recurrence include positive margins and tumor effusion, as already described by other authors.
+Nevertheless, the primary treatment of pleomorphic adenoma should be carefully planned, performed and centered on the complete lesion removal^{13,17,18,27,28}.

 The most common complication in the treatment of parotid pleomorphic adenoma is facial nerve involvement.
-In the present case, there was no functional impairment of the nerve, probably due to the technique used, extra-capsular dissection, which has lower morbidity to the nerve in question.
-According to Tiago et al.9, facial nerve paresis is 2.3 times greater when total parotidectomy is performed, when compared to superficial parotidectomy.
-In addition to facial nerve involvement, another complication that can be found is Frey's Syndrome, which is clinically presented with sweating and erythema in the parotid region, caused by interruption of parasympathetic post-ganglional fibers of the glossopharyngeal nerve that travel through the auriculotemporal nerve that infuses the parotid region ^{10,19,28}.
+In the present case, there was no functional impairment of the nerve, probably due to the technique used, extracapsular dissection, which has lower morbidity to the nerve in question.
+According to Tiago & Suzano, 2003 paresis of the facial nerve is 2.3 times greater when total parotidectomy is performed, when compared to superficial parotidectomy.
+In addition to facial nerve involvement, another complication that can be found is Frey's Syndrome, which is clinically presented with sweating and erythema in the parotid region, caused by interruption of parasympathetic post-ganglionary fibers of the glossopharyngeal nerve that travel through the auriculotemporal nerve that innervates the parotid region^{10,19,28}.

-Although this is a benign lesion, with low recurrence rate and malignant transformation 15 periodic follow-up is important for a minimum period of five years.
+Although this is a benign lesion, with low recurrence rate and malignant transformation15, periodic monitoring for a minimum period of 05 years is important.
 Currently, the patient is in six months postoperative period, with no signs of recurrence.

-3 Conclusion
+4 Conclusion

 Although this is a benign tumor, the previous diagnosis and treatment of pleomorphic adenoma is important, because when treated early, it has a favorable prognosis and a lower chance of recurrence.
-Although the possibility of recurrence is low, the patient should be monitored and evaluated periodically for at least five years.
-The patient of the described clinical case is in a six-month postoperative period with good evolution, with no sign of recurrence.
+Although the possibility of recurrence is small, the patient should be monitored and evaluated periodically for at least five years.
+The patient of the clinical case described is in a six-month postoperative period with good evolution, with no sign of recurrence.
 Therefore, it can be concluded that the treatment so far is efficient and effective.